briangonzalez/sinatra-webdav-neue/README.md

 ### Putting behind nginx

-You'll first off need to install the [nginx-dav-ext-module](https://github.com/arut/nginx-dav-ext-module).
+You'll first off need to install the nginx and the [nginx-dav-ext-module](https://github.com/arut/nginx-dav-ext-module) module on your server, as well as [passenger](https://www.phusionpassenger.com/).
 A typical nginx server block might look like so:

 ```nginx
 server {